Calendar of events

 If you are interested in leading a study group, please contact us at firstname.lastname@example.org

 Competitions is a group that is interested in competing in hacking and other type of security competitions.
 We have competition practice to prepare for competitions, but this is another great way to get hands-on training!
-Join the competition team group and check out the event calendar.
+Visit Competition Resources page and check out the event calendar.

 Check out the events calendar to see whats going on.